Any presentation of a Lifetime Achievement Award can count, but especially Charlie Chaplin's.

 From 2008: Jon Stewart bringing Markéta Irglová back onstage so she could give her acceptance speech for "Falling Slowly" as Best Song, after she was played off before she could say anything.

 That was actually the late Oscar producer Gil Cates's idea to bring her back.
-He found out that Lou Horvitz, the director, had mistakenly given the cue to the orchestra, so during the commercial break, he asked Stewart to let her come back on stage and finish her speech.
+He found out that the crew had mistakenly given the cue to the orchestra, so during the commercial break, he asked Stewart to let her come back on stage and finish her speech.

 From 2005: Jamie Foxx's speech after winning Best Actor for Ray, especially when he choked up speaking of his deceased grandmother, who he said was his first acting teacher.
 Check it out for yourself.